drodz718/Live-Wage/README.md

 # Live-Wage
-Personal Project: Displays a running counter showing how much money you are making per second based off of your hourly wage
+Personal Project: Android app that shows how much money you are making per second (in real time).